Barre Chords

 C Shape Barre Chords

 As with the E shape and the A shape, you can shift this chord anywhere on the fretboard as well.
+Try moving it up by 3 frets, and placing a barre across the strings at fret 3.

-Now this bar chord is a bit tricky, since your fretting fingers have to stretch to far off frets, while your barre finger has to hold down 5 strings as well.
 Again, all I can say is be patient, it takes practice, but it’ll be more than worth it.
-Do not be intimidated to bar just the higher 3 strings.
-You will later be doing pull-offs with your pinky, and be catching them with your bar finger, so get used to holding all the strings required for this bar chord.
+Do not create shortcuts and just bar the higher 3 strings.
+You will later be doing pull-offs with your pinky, and be catching them with your barre finger, so get used to holding all the strings required for this bar chord.

 G Shape Barre Chord